tedmoore/schelp2/docs/Reference/Conditional-Execution.md

 ## Other Control Structures
 Conditional expressions are a type of control structures; another useful type are iterations such as `.do` and `.for`.
-These are discussed separately in the page on [iteration](../Reference/loop.md) (also see [Collection#Iteration](../Classes/Collection.md#iteration)).
+These are discussed separately in the page on [iteration](../Reference/loop.md) (also see [Collection / Iteration ](../Classes/Collection.md#iteration)).
 Finally, the methods [Function#-try](../Classes/Function.md#-try) and [Function#-protect](../Classes/Function.md#-protect) are technically conditional expressions,  but their intended use is in the handling of exceptions, which is why their are discussed in [Exception](../Classes/Exception.md) rather than here.